These oat flour chocolate chip cookies are chewy, buttery, and packed with chocolate chips in every bite.

 As a Dietitian, I know that hyper-focusing on treats can lead to an unhealthy relationship with them.
 So, I’m trying hard to normalize them for KJ and make them like no big deal.
 So far, it seems to be working, I’ve caught him with veggies in one hand and cookies in the other going back and forth.
 It’s pretty hysterical and adorable.
 He knows he only gets one cookie as part of his meal, and signs all done when he is done with his cookie.

 So needless to say, everyone is a fan of these chocolate chip cookies in our house!
+And, if you’re looking for more dessert recipes to make wit oat flour, check out this collection!

 How to Make Chocolate Chip Oat Flour Cookies